 Most water heaters these days are not known to make too much noise when in use, so when you hear that unforsaken popping or rumbling sound coming from your unit it may be time for an inspection.
 We will talk about some of the common culprits that lead to your water heater making noises.

 High Pressure And Temperature

-High pitched sounds in the water heater could also indicate there is too much water pressure in the hot water tank.
+If your water heater is making a high pitched noise, it could indicate there is too much water pressure in the tank.
 The temperature and pressure relief valve can determine how high the pressure has been set.
 If water is leaking from the valve then shut off the valve and connect with a professional plumber.

 The most common reason why your water heater makes noise is sediment build on the bottom of the tank is accumulating at a great amount.
 The sediment usually consists of calcium and magnesium deposits from tap water.
 If sediment builds up at the bottom of the water heater’s tank it traps hot water underneath sediment, later resulting in popping sound when the water heater is running.

 Flushing your water heater regularly ensures that sediment build-up is kept to a minimum and avoid interrupting the performance.
 If sediment has built up to a point that is not flushable, it is not dangerous but can decrease the unit’s efficiency and need a replacement.

 According to the Los Angeles committee of water and power, LADWP, they suggest flushing your water heater at least once a year to control the build-up of mineral deposits.
 This prevents hot water from turning yellow or brown in color.
 Those who do not feel safe flushing out their water heater can turn to a professional plumber for assistance.